Mickey Baker

-MacHouston "Mickey" Baker (October 15, 1925 – November 27, 2012) was an American musician, best known for his work as a studio musician and as part of the recording duo Mickey & Sylvia.
+McHouston "Mickey" Baker (October 15, 1925 – November 27, 2012) was an American musician, best known for his work as a studio musician and as part of the recording duo Mickey & Sylvia.

 Early life

 Baker was born in Louisville, Kentucky.
 His mother was black, and his father, whom he never met, was believed to be white.

 In 1936, at the age of 11, Baker was put into an orphanage.
 He ran away frequently, and had to be retrieved by the staff from St. Louis, New York City, Chicago, and Pittsburgh.
 Eventually the orphanage quit looking for him, and at the age of 16, he stayed in New York City.
 He found work as a laborer and then a dishwasher, but after hanging out in the pool halls of 26th Street, he gave up regular work to become a full-time pool shark.

 By 19, Baker, once again, decided to make a change in his life and went back to dishwashing, but remained determined to become a jazz musician.
 The trumpet was his first choice for an instrument, but with only $14 saved up, he could not find a pawnshop with anything but guitars for that price.

 He enrolled at The New York School of Music, but found the learning pace too slow, so he dropped out and resolved to teach himself instead only to give up shortly afterwards.
 Six months later, he met a street guitarist who inspired him to start playing again and he resumed taking private lessons from different teachers over the next few years.
 His musical style was influenced by saxophonist Charlie Parker.